Startrekz35/Personal-Website/Readme.txt

 4/4: In the meantime while I build this website I'm going to continue to learn more JavaScript so I can understand what I code

-4/5: I will be completely remaking my Google Homepage Project today
+4/5: I will be completely remaking my Google Homepage Project today I'm making my contact me page but realize that once again I'll have to reorganize and hyperlink ALL of my pages Funny thing is I already started applying to jobs since I really have nothing to lose so I need to re-link everything NOW